Stonehill Students Participate in Undergraduate Research Competition

 The course requirements for an Economics major are structured to give students the opportunity to simultaneously explore other fields of study and thereby acquire a multifaceted foundation from which to launch their career or pursue an advanced degree.
 Economics majors at Stonehill also have the chance to join faculty in research projects, including recent work on the economics of professional sports, and they are encouraged to take advantage of our extensive study abroad program.

 The Economics major is compatible as part of a double major program with almost any other major at Stonehill.
 About half of our students link the Economics major with other programs.
-Guided by career goals and personal interests, recent Economic majors have also majored in Philosophy, Political Science & International Studies, History, Psychology, Mathematics and various Business Administration.
+Guided by career goals and personal interests, recent Economic majors have also majored in Philosophy, Political Science & International Studies, History, Psychology, Mathematics and various Business Administration disciplines.